Trimmed sample means for robust uniform mean estimation and regression: Experiments with linear regression

-Figure \ref{fig:setupB} contrasts with Figure \ref{fig:setupA} since the OLS is no longer losing to the robust estimators in most cases.
-Intuitively, OLS tends to ignore points with $B_i^\eps=0$, whereas TM and Best-MoM are more conservative and treat $B_i^\eps=1$ as outliers in an all-$0$ sample.
+Figure \ref{fig:setupB} displays the performance of all methods in consideration in Setup B with $d=5$ and $n=1000$.
+It contrasts with Table \ref{table:setupA} since the OLS is no longer losing to the robust estimators in most cases.
+Intuitively, OLS ignores points with $B_i^\eps=0$.
+The performance of TM, OLS, Huber and Quantile are similar, whereas MoM can often be significantly worse.